auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 If your belief is true, then the belief should withstand criticism.

 A critical rationalist can have your full belief system, so now you should consider _are you a critical rationalist_?
-If your belief system is intact, then critical rationalism subsumes your belief system, your system is inside the circle, the domain.
+If your belief system is intact, then critical rationalism subsumes your belief system.

-Quite likely you don't have beliefs which are as rational as you can be according to the criteria of critical rationalism.
+Quite likely you don't have beliefs which are as rational as can be according to the criteria of critical rationalism.
 If you accept this epistemology you can update your belief system to be more rational.
 If this epistemology is wrong, why?

 ---